chinapedia/wikipedia.abstract.en/Page/Flatulence.md

 Terminology

-Fart.ogg Non-medical definitions of the term include "the uncomfortable condition of having gas in the stomach and bowels", or "a state of excessive gas in the alimentary canal".
+Non-medical definitions of the term include "the uncomfortable condition of having gas in the stomach and bowels", or "a state of excessive gas in the alimentary canal".
 These definitions highlight that many people consider "bloating", abdominal distension or increased volume of intestinal gas, to be synonymous with the term flatulence (although this is technically inaccurate).
 Colloquially, flatulence may be referred to as "farting", "trumping",[8] "tooting", "passing gas", "breaking wind" or simply (in American English) "gas" or (British English) "wind".
 Derived terms include vaginal flatulence, otherwise known as a _queef_.

 Signs and symptoms